This is the multi-page printable view of this section. Click here to print.

 |---|---|

-| Source Code | Inline Editor Mode |
+| source code | Inline editor method |

-| Code Information | Display code information |
+| code information | Display code information |

-| Edit | Edit After clicking the button, you can edit the code in the inline editor |
+| Edit | After clicking the Edit button, you can modify the code in the inline editor. |

 | Category | Detailed description |